You want smart political talk without the meltdowns?

 And this is only the beginning.

-And if you want to die on the men playing women's sports, that that's not gonna fly with the American people either.
+And if you want to die on the men playing women's sports, that's not going to fly with the American people either.

 Like free, you know, taxpayer-funded sex change operations.

-That's not gonna work either for illegal immigrants or convicts.
+That's not going to work either for illegal immigrants or convicts.

 Americans in larger and larger numbers support the president's deportation plan and plan to secure the border.